 - St. James Westminster has become a CAP (Christians Against Poverty) “Money Management Centre”, offering 6-hour courses on a regular basis to help those on limited incomes to manage their money to meet needs, get out of debt, stay out of debt, and even save.
 To learn more about CAP, go to capcanada.org.

-St. James Westminster partners with Wesley Knox United Church, Calvary United Church, and St. Martin’s Catholic Church in Wortley Village to ensure a community breakfast is served every Saturday for Londoners in need of meal assistance.
+Although currently on hold due to the pandemic, St. James Westminster hopes to be back with its partners Wesley Knox United Church, Calvary United Church, and St. Martin’s Catholic Church in Wortley Village to ensure a community breakfast is served every Saturday for Londoners in need of meal assistance when it is safe to do so.
 With a hearty breakfast of cereal, eggs, ham, hash-browned potatoes, toast, fruit, juice, coffee, tea – and much conversation, the community breakfasts are a wonderful place to gather.

 Throughout the year, we collect dry goods and produce to share with the St. Paul’s Social Services Daily Bread Food Bank and the Anglican Church of the Epiphany Food Bank.
 Each February, we hold a special drive called “Loaves and Fishes” to assist these food banks at a particularly difficult time of the year.